openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Protection of the Response URI

-The Verifier SHOULD protect its Response URI from inadvertent requests by by using the value of the `state` Authorization Request Parameter as access token for the request.
+The Verifier SHOULD protect its Response URI from inadvertent requests by checking that the value of the received `state` parameter corresponds to a recent Authorization Request.
 It MAY also use JARM [@!JARM] to authenticate the originator of the request.

 ### Replay Prevention